aaelfe/aaelfe/README.md

-I care about satisfaction and complex problems, among other things
+I care about oddly satisfying stuff and complex problems